Logo

 • Extra Configurations

 These are the basics of every flag.
-You can have up to 3 hints per flag and they also don't hinder on the student if they are used or not.
-The name of the flag must be unique per contest.
-Meaning that you cannot have the same name for two different flags in the same contest.
+The name of the flag must be unique per contest meaning, you cannot have the same name for two different flags in the same contest.
+The inject field is how the flag gets placed into the environment.
+More on that later on below.

 Testing